Culture of Ireland: Religion

-Christianity in the form of both Roman Catholicism and Protestantism is the most widely practised religion in Ireland.
-Christianity was brought to Ireland during or prior to the 5th century and its early history among the Irish is in particular associated with Saint Patrick, who is generally considered Ireland's patron saint.
-The Celtic festival of Samhain, not to be confused with Halloween, originated in Ireland and is now celebrated all over the world.
+Christianity was brought to Ireland during or prior to the 5th century and its early history among the Irish is in particular associated with Saint Patrick, who is generally considered Ireland's leading patron saint.
+The Celtic festival of Samhain, not to be confused with Halloween, originated in Ireland and a reconstructed version is celebrated by some across the globe.

-Ireland is a place where religion and religious practice have always been held in high esteem.
-The majority of people on the island are Roman Catholics; however, there is a significant minority of Protestants who are mostly concentrated in Northern Ireland, where they make up a plurality of the population.
-The three main Protestant denominations on the island are the Church of Ireland, the Presbyterian Church in Ireland and the Methodist Church in Ireland.
+Ireland is a place where religion and religious practice have long been held in high esteem.
+The majority of people on the island are Roman Catholics; however, there are significant Protestant and Orthodox minorities.
+Protestants are mostly concentrated in Northern Ireland, where they long made up a plurality of the population.
+The three main Protestant denominations on the island are the Anglican Church of Ireland, the Presbyterian Church in Ireland and the Methodist Church in Ireland.
 These are also joined by numerous other smaller denominations including Baptists, several American gospel groups and the Salvation Army.
-As well as these Protestant Churches, other minority denominations include Eastern Orthodox, Jehovah's Witnesses and The Church of Jesus Christ of Latter Day Saints (LDS).
+Orthodox Christianity also has a notable presence in Ireland, where it has been the fastest growing religion since 1991, largely due to immigration from Eastern Europe.
+Other minority denominations of Christianity include Jehovah's Witnesses and The Church of Jesus Christ of Latter Day Saints (LDS).
 In addition to the Christian denominations there are centres for Buddhists, Hindus, Baháʼís, Pagans and for people of the Islamic and Jewish faiths.

-In the Republic of Ireland, the last time a census asked people to specify their religion was in 2011.
-The result was 84.16% Roman Catholic, 2.81% Church of Ireland (Anglican), 1.07% Islam, 0.54% Presbyterian, 0.9% Christian, 0.99% Orthodox, approximately 2.07% other religious groupings and 5.88% identified as having no religion.
-About 1.59% did not state their religious identity.
-Amongst the Republic's Roman Catholics, weekly church attendance dropped sharply from 87% in 1981 to 60% in 1998, to 36% in 2016.
-This remained one of the highest attendance rates in Europe, where the average was 12.8% in 2016.
+In the 2021 Census, of those in the Republic of Ireland that stated their religious identity, 81.6% identified as Christian; 68.8% as Roman Catholic, 4.2% as Protestant, 2.1% as Orthodox, 0.7% as other Christians, while 1.6% identified as Muslim, 0.7% as Hindu, 14.8% as having no religion and 7.1% not stating their religious identity.
+Amongst the Republic's Roman Catholics, weekly church attendance has declined sharply over the past few decades, from 87% in 1981, to 60% in 1998, to 30% in 2021.
+Still, this remains one of the higher attendance rates in Europe.
 The decline is said to be linked to reports of Catholic Church sexual abuse cases in Ireland.

-In Northern Ireland in 2021, the population was 42.3% Roman Catholic, 16.6% Presbyterian, 11.5% Church of Ireland (Anglican), 2.4% Methodist, 6.9% other Christian, 1.6% other religion, 17.4% with no religion and 1.3% religion not stated.